-Coolidge Cup Debate Guide
+Coolidge Debate Guide

-If you are going to be debating at the Coolidge Cup, it will help you to know that the Coolidge Foundation has a distinctive approach to debate.
+It will help you to know that the Coolidge Foundation has a distinctive approach to debate.
 Two important things for you to know about are our debate format and our debate style.

 1. First Affirmative Constructive: 5 minutes